IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 #### Restrictions

 ##### AssessmentEvent Started
+* The `type` value must be set to "AssessmentEvent".
 * A [Person](#person) MUST be specified as the `actor` of the interaction.
 * The `action` value MUST be set to 'Started'.
 * An [Assessment](#assessment) MUST be specified as the `object` of the interaction.
-* an `eventTime` MUST be specified.
-The value MUST be expressed as an ISO 8601 date and time value expressed with millisecond precision using the format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified.
-* All other [Event](#event) properties are considered optional.

 ##### AssessmentEvent Submitted
+* The `type` value must be set to "AssessmentEvent".
 * A [Person](#person) MUST be specified as the `actor` of the interaction.
 * The `action` value MUST be set to 'Submitted'.
 * An [Assessment](#assessment) MUST be specified as the `object` of the interaction.
-* an `eventTime` MUST be specified.
-The value MUST be expressed as an ISO 8601 date and time value expressed with millisecond precision using the format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified.
-* All other [AssessmentEvent](#assessmentEvent) properties are considered optional.

 ### <a name="assignableProfile"></a>3.4 Assignable Profile